Jesuit High School (New Orleans)

-Jesuit High School is a private, non-profit, Catholic college-preparatory high school (grades 8–12) for boys run by the USA Central and Southern Province of the Society of Jesus in Mid-City New Orleans, Louisiana.
-The school was founded in 1847 by the Jesuits as the College of the Immaculate Conception before taking on its current name in 1911, and serves students of all religious faiths.
+Jesuit High School is a private non-profit and Catholic college-preparatory school for boys in grades 8–12 run by the USA Central and Southern Province of the Society of Jesus in Mid-City, New Orleans, Louisiana.

+Jesuit was founded in 1847 as the College of the Immaculate Conception before taking its current name in 1911.
+Jesuit also promotes itself as serving students of all religious faiths.